rcarrascosps/tester-kc/mule-tester/step4.md

 ### Set your credentials

 Copy the value of the client_id.
-To do that, just click on the Copy Id button and paste it as the response of the following command.
+To do that, just click on the Copy Id button and paste it as the response of the following command (the following animated GIF will show you how).

 ![Client ID](https://raw.githubusercontent.com/rcarrascosps/tester-kc/main/mule-tester/assets/clientid.gif?raw=true)